From £25,1057

 ENGINES & PERFORMANCE

-Vauxhall Mokka review side alley
+Vauxhall Mokka front

 The lane keeping system defaults to ‘on’, but there’s a button to disable it simply and easily.
 It’s a pretty discreet one, and unless you’re on a winding road, you may not notice it even when it’s operating.

-Despite developing a fulsome-sounding 169lb ft of torque, though, it’s an engine that you’ll need to work hard when getting up to motorway speed and overtaking on A-roads.
+It’s an engine that you’ll need to work hard when getting up to motorway speed and overtaking on A-roads.
 It feels strong enough when doing so, but not particularly assured or potent.

 The rest of the time, particularly around town, there’s more than enough urge on tap, but with rivals offering more power and torque, we can probably mark down out-of-town authoritativeness as one of the Mokka’s slight vulnerabilities.

-Being a bit slow to downshift and then reluctant to grab the next gear under acceleration, the automatic gearbox has the effect of sapping the car’s responsiveness and overall performance level just at little.
+Being a bit slow to downshift and then reluctant to grab the next gear under acceleration, the automatic gearbox has the effect of sapping the car’s responsiveness and overall performance level just a little.

 You can initially select gears for yourself using the manual mode and shift paddles but, with no kickdown switch on the accelerator pedal, you never feel as though you’re in total control of the transmission, which often downshifts of its own accord even in manual mode when you get to the bottom of the throttle pedal’s travel.